Building-in-house/.github/profile/README.md

-# Building India's Next-Gen in Silicon & Software
+# <p align="center"> Building India's Next-Gen in Silicon & Software

 <p align="center">
   <!-- Optional: Add your Logo here if you have one hosted -->